-It is located in Deshaies on the north side of Basse-Terre in Guadeloupe.
+It is located in far northern part of the Deshaies region on the north side of Basse-Terre in Guadeloupe.
 The shape of Guadeloupe is often described as being shaped like a butterfly.
 With that mental image in your mind it is located on the top of the left wing (northwest part of the main island).

 If you drive there from the main airport it will take you about 35 minutes.

-This beach is easily accessible, the access point is located very close to road.
+This beach is easily accessible, the entrance is right off the main road.
 The parking lot is easy to find and given that this beach is largely still a secret, it is almost never an issue to find an open spot.

 What you can Expect at Plage de Tillet Beach

-In short you can expect to find a perfect slice of paradise, and you have a good shot of having it to yourself.
+In short, you can expect to find a perfect slice of paradise, and you have a good shot of having it almost to yourself.
 Even if there are others on the beach it is generally quite easy to spread out so you feel alone.

 This beach is not great for snorkeling.
-Instead, I recommend Plage de Malendure where you have a good chance of snorkeling with sea turtles!
+Instead, I recommend Plage de Malendure or Plage De Petite Anse!